Can You See Yourself in the Good Friday Mob?

 Pilate, puzzled at this rabble-rouser’s lack of pragma, is feeling salty by the end of this inquiry. (“What,” he scoffs, “is truth?”)
 But he’s not feeling homicidal.
 The crowd, unfortunately, is feeling very homicidal, and Pilate’s suggestions that they let the good Lord walk come a cropper when the Jerusalemites vote to free a common crook, and to affix Jesus Christ to His logo-to-be.

 For entry-level historians and high-level clerics, Christ’s final sentencing is the stem for a clover of condemnations — of Pilate’s deference, of the disciples’ disappearance, and even of the mostly-Jewish crowd, the description of whom in the Gospel of John’s 18th chapter has been a matchbox of anti-semitic bigotry.
 (Coincidentally, I have a condemnation: Of Pilate’s secretary, for having this show trial “around noon,” per Matthew’s Gospel, instead of at night.
-A night trial would have at least produced some sterling visuals.)
+A night trial, which is how I always imagined it, would have at least produced some harrowing visuals.)
 But one criticism I haven’t encountered in this space is a critique of… Jesus Himself.

 Jesus?
 Really?
 He, of getting dragged around Jerusalem all night and enduring beatings and mockery from the local political and religious overseers?
 Are we really about to tee off on Him, of all people?